CloudNativeStudyGroup/KodeKloud-Coupons/README.md

 This can be applied on top of any existing promotional campaigns by KodeKloud!

-Follow these steps to get 20% off
+Follow these steps to get additional 20% off

 #### Steps to redeem:
 - [x] Visit [https://kk.kubeflex.io](https://kk.kubeflex.io)